Hogan

 The evolution of the hogan as of the 1930s.

 A hogan (/ˈhoʊɡɑːn/ or /ˈhoʊɡən/; from Navajo ' /ath/) is the primary, traditional dwelling of the Navajo people.
-Other traditional structures include the summer shelter, the underground home, and the sweat house.
-A hogan can be round, cone-shaped, multi-sided, or square; with or without internal posts; with walls and roof of timber, packed earth, and stone in varying amounts, and a bark roof for a summer house.
-The door traditionally faced east to welcome the rising sun, believed to bring good fortune.
+A hogan has walls and roof of timber, with or without internal support posts, and is covered with packed earth and stone in varying amounts.
+Hogans can be round, cone-shaped, multi-sided, or square; the door traditionally faces east to welcome the rising sun.

 Today, while some older hogans are still used as dwellings and others are maintained for ceremonial purposes, new hogans are rarely intended as family dwellings.